lucagiove/mlist-manager/README.md

 **export_mlist.csv**

-This is the exported csv  that has the real e-mail addresses of the mailing list (without people that removed themself).
+This is the exported csv  that has the current e-mail addresses in the mailing list (without people that removed themself).

 **removed_mlist.csv**